AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Methodology

 \subsection{Attribution-Guided REPA}

-\paragraph{From Diagnosis to Intervention.} The preceding analyses establish a fundamental asymmetry: while LASP and BiT-C identify which layers store semantic or acoustic information, FoG-A reveals which layers causally contribute to the output, and these two sets need not coincide (Store-Contribute Dissociation).
+The preceding analyses establish a fundamental asymmetry: while LASP and BiT-C identify which layers store semantic or acoustic information, FoG-A reveals which layers causally contribute to the output, and these two sets need not coincide (Store-Contribute Dissociation).

 This insight motivates a principled refinement of standard REPA~\citep{yu2024representation}.
 REPA aligns at a single empirically-chosen layer (commonly layer 8; layer 4 for smaller models) with a global loss weight $\lambda$.
 While the authors hypothesize this allows deeper layers to focus on high-frequency details, this selection relies primarily on empirical tuning and does not account for distributed critical layers.
 Functionally critical layers can appear at varying depths depending on tokenizer design, and multiple layers may exhibit high causal importance simultaneously.
 To address this limitation, we propose Attribution-Guided REPA (AG-REPA), which (i)~automatically selects Top-K layers based on causal attribution scores rather than a fixed single-layer choice, and (ii)~assigns attribution-weighted regularization strength to each selected layer, enabling fine-grained control over the alignment process.